<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 Administrative excuses are often used as a delay tactic to avoid making payments on time.
 Keep an eye on customers that often have “admin system difficulties.”
 It can also hint that your systems are not effective, and customers have noticed and are taking advantage.

-Good credit systems can capture this data and make adjustments to or cancel credit accounts if needed.
+Good credit systems can capture this data and make adjustments to optimize accounts receivable collections, or to cancel bad debt credit accounts if needed.

 Streamline your systems